cantino/twitter_to_csv/README.markdown

 ## Handling of Retweets

 Once you have a recorded Twitter stream, you can rollup retweets in various ways.
-Here is an example that collapses retweets into the `retweet_count` field of the original tweet, only outputs tweets with at least 1 retweet, and ignores retweets that happened more than 7 days after the original tweet:
+Here is an example that collapses retweets into the `retweet_count` field of the original tweet, only outputs tweets with at least 1 retweet, ignores retweets that happened more than 7 days after the original tweet, and outputes retweet count columns at half an hour, 2 hours, and 2 days after the original tweet:

-    twitter_to_csv --replay-from-file out.json -c - --fields retweet_count,text -e --retweet-mode rollup --retweet-threshold 1 --retweet-window 7
+    twitter_to_csv --replay-from-file out.json -c - --fields retweet_count,text -e --retweet-mode rollup --retweet-threshold 1 --retweet-window 7 --retweet-counts-at 0.5,2,48

 Note that all of the retweet features require you to `--replay-from-file` because they parse the stream backwards.